EdTComeau/edtcomeau.github.io/_posts/2023-07-11-An unabridgedHistoryOfGlobalParenting.md

 There are countless parenting books—perhaps too many, to be honest.
 Different parents hold strong views, and you would think that with increased connectivity, we would converge on a popular parenting structure.
 However, it feels more polarized than ever.
 Seeking parenting advice can be a dreadful experience.

 Reflecting on this history, I've come to realize that parenting has undergone significant changes.
 I have more in common with parents of today than I do with parents from the 1920s.
 Any differences that make me feel judged are often hot-button issues that elicit strong feelings, but strong feelings don't always align with important questions.
-This serves as a friendly reminder to be less judgmental towards others, something I will strive to do more often.
+This serves as a friendly reminder to be less judgmental towards others, something I will strive to do more often: after this next section.

 # The Villain of This Story